 CHM: What are the results of making the change?

-PP: We joined CHM’s Gold plus Brother’s Keeper programs while reducing our healthcare costs from $350,000 to $121,000 annually—a savings of more than 65 percent!
-The difference enabled us to set up an IRS-approved program to help with costs from employees’ dental care, vision, chiropractic, maintenance prescriptions, etc. (Editor’s note: To learn why CHM doesn’t share incidental medical expenses, see Guidelines O and P at chministries.org/guidelines.)
+PP: We joined CHM’s Gold plus Brother’s Keeper programs and were able to set up an IRS-approved program to help with costs from employees’ dental care, vision, chiropractic, maintenance prescriptions, etc. (Editor’s note: To learn why CHM doesn’t share incidental medical expenses, see Guidelines O and P at chministries.org/guidelines.)

 It’s a great blessing to know that other like-minded believers are demonstrating compassion through the mutual sharing of medical bills.
 During our staff prayer meetings, we also take the time to pray for the prayer requests of fellow CHM members.